 10 of 11

 Add a fiery kick to your gravy by mixing in zesty sliced jalapeno peppers and chopped tomatoes.

-Tip: To learn how to handle hot peppers -- without getting burned -- watch our expert video.
+Tip: To learn how to handle hot peppers -- without getting burned.

 Deviled Egg RecipesOnly one thing makes the perfect party appetizer, Easter brunch addition, and picnic side: deviled eggs!
 Try our creative and delicious fillings for your favorite hard-boiled snack.
 Our deviled egg recipes include Greek-inspired, smoked salmon, and more.Begin Slideshow »